aidin36/tocc/docs/source/index.rst

 Contribution
 ============

-Tocc is a free software, and it relys on people contribution.
+Tocc is a free software, and it relies on people contribution.
 We need help in different parts of the project.
 See our :doc:`contribution` page for finding out how you can help the project.